Two For The Money

 - Cast: Al Pacino, Matthew McConaughey, Rene Russo, Jeremy Piven

 |Budget: $35 million||Financed by: Morgan Creek|

-Morgan Creek fully financed Two For The Money pulled in $8,703,240 in 2,391 theaters — placing #4 over the slow frame led by Wallace and Gromit.
-The film declined 46.2% the following weekend to $4,686,110 and closed after just six weeks with $22,991,379.
-Morgan Creek would see returned about $12.6 million after theaters take their percentage of the gross, which is far short of their P&A spend and the budget, plus a fee to Universal.
+Two For The Money pulled in $8,703,240 in 2,391 theaters — placing #4 over the slow frame led by Wallace and Gromit.
+The film declined 46.2% the following weekend to $4,686,110 and the domestic run closed with $22,991,379.
+Morgan Creek would see returned about $12.6 million after theaters take their percentage of the gross, which was far short of their P&A spend and the budget, plus a fee to Universal.

 Two For The Money pulled in dismal numbers overseas, with Italy posting the highest numbers at $1.1 million.
 The overseas total was only $7,535,130 and it went straight to video in Germany.